boonebgorges/buddypress-group-email-subscription/readme.txt

 == Description ==

 This powerful plugin allows users to receive email notifications of group activity.
 Weekly or daily digests are available.
 Each user can choose how they want to subscribe to their groups.

+Please note that this plugin requires BuddyPress, as well as the BuddyPress Groups and Activity components.

 EMAIL SUBSCRIPTION LEVELS
 There are 5 levels of email subscription options: